Your Customer Choice natural gas bill

 Note: this is only a sample bill and may not reflect current gas rates.

 Signed up for paperless billing?
-It’s a good idea to check your spam or junk email folder once in while to ensure important emails, like your bill, doesn’t get missed.
+It’s a good idea to check your spam or junk email folder once in a while to ensure important emails, like your bill, don’t get missed.

 1. Amount/payment due/amount to be withdrawn